• Skip to primary navigation

 With crocheted sweaters, it’s essential to check your gauge before starting on the pattern.
 Meeting the gauge of the pattern is what will ensure your garment turns out the size you expect.
 It’s always okay to adjust your hook size to meet the gauge.

-Get detailed free patterns up above on page to learn how to make your first sweater! 👆
+Get detailed free patterns up above on page to learn how to make your first crochet sweater! 👆

 More Free Crochet Sweater Patterns + Tutorials